ZanzyTHEbar/UFO-Detector/README.md

 ### __*Development Steps*__

+- [ ] Change source code to use FastAPI instead of Flask.
+- [ ] Create a GUI for the AI interface software.
+- [ ] Port the GUI to a web-based interface.
 - [ ] Gather all images from the sky using google images.
 - [ ] Train our model using deep Learning Lobe.
 - [ ] Deploy our model to the internet.
 - [ ] Deploy to Raspberry Pi.
 - [ ] Deploy to a mobile device.
-- [ ] Integrate Smart Raspberrypi Telescope control and grid-based mapping of the sky.
+- [ ] Integrate Smart Raspberrypi Telescope control and Stellarium Software interfacing.
 - [ ] Integrate a web-based interface for the telescope.

 ## HOW TO SETUP